 This can be used by anyone not just those that are feeling the pinch of christmas; having your figures in front of you and in black and white can also keep you out of debt or help you work your way out of debt if you are currently in debt.

 A budget planner allows you to see where you are overspending too and where most of your money is going.

 Since leaving my ‘guaranteed-income-every-month’ corporate job I realised we needed to look at our spends.

 The mindset of being able to see exactly what is going in and out of your bank every month helps massively and if after everything is calculated your expenditure is higher than your income then you need to stop, think and do something about it.

-If the reason for this is due to debt repayment then these up and coming debt related series of blog posts throughout the whole of January will 100% be of use to you (another reason to sign up to our newsletter and receive your FREE budget planner is to be notified of these as and when they go live too!)
+If the reason for this is due to debt repayment then the debt related series of blog posts below will 100% be of use to you so go check them out.

 If you have any questions or need any guidance on the budget planner just give me a shout or drop me an email and I will be happy to help.